 Welcome visitor!
-My name is Tiffany Jones, and I am a PhD Candidate in the department of Anthropology the at University of South Carolina.
-My path to linguistic anthropology — as my CV shows — was a winding road.
+My name is Dr. Tiffany Marquise Jones, and I an Assistant Professor of Anthropology William Rainey Harper College in Palatine, IL.
+As my CV shows, my path has been a winding road.
 That said, I have always been a lover of language and culture in all of its forms.

 After an internship led me back to graduate school for my Masters in Rhetoric and Composition, I discovered one of my greatest joys: teaching novice writers to wield the power of the pen.
 Through my tenure as an instructor of Composition, I found the need to advocate for linguistic (language) diversity in and outside of the classroom.
 So, I began focusing on African American Vernacular English, specifically its negative depiction in the media and resulting in-group resistance.
 This led me to obtain my Masters in Linguistics.
 However, this work proved to be very disheartening and demoralizing.
 And instead, I decided to focus on the positive perspective of African American Language (AAL) and its Verbal Art Traditions (VATs), which eventually pushed me towards pursuing a PhD in Anthropology.